Blooom Review – Is It A Better Way To Manage Your 401K?

 Is Blooom Worth It?

-- What fees am I paying now?
+- What fees am I currently paying?

 - How are my contributions being managed?